Skoltech-PACO/LinearBatteryModels/README.md

 # LinearBatteryModels
-Data for the work Linear Battery Models for Power Systems Analysis
+Original data generated for the paper titled "Linear Battery Models for Power Systems Analysis"